 - Chop the celery and green onions and set aside.

-- In a medium-sized bowl combine the celery, sour cream, mayonnaise, mustard, green onions, apple cider vinegar, milk, salt, and pepper.
+- In a medium or large-sized bowl, combine the celery, sour cream, mayonnaise, mustard, green onions, apple cider vinegar, milk, salt, and pepper.

 - Add the eggs to the mix and combine.